• Skip to primary navigation

 Program Dates

-BEYA is an eight-week hybrid program.
+BEYA is a hybrid program with 7.5 hours of online instruction and 3-weeks of in-person learning.
 Students are expected to attend both online and in-person portions.

 Class schedule example

-The 8-week hybrid program is divided into two parts: 5 week online courses + 3 weeks of in-person lectures and hand-on classes.
-Students must attend all 8 weeks of the program.
+The program is divided into two parts: online courses + 3 weeks of in-person lectures and hand-on classes.
+Students must attend all sessions of the program.

 Online Lecture Schedule (Zoom)

-• Week 5: Intro to Mechatronics & Robotics
+• Class 3: Intro to Embedded Design, Mechatronics, & Robotics

 In-person Academic Schedule (UC Berkeley campus)